A complete guide to OCR A-Level Psychology

 4. Compare approaches systematically

-OCR rewards students who can compare the five approaches.
+OCR rewards students who can compare the five areas of psychology.
 Build a comparison grid covering nature/nurture, determinism/free will, scientific rigour and explanatory power.
-Use it to script answers on the strengths and limitations of each approach under timed conditions.
+Use it to script answers on the strengths and limitations of each area under timed conditions.

 5. Practise applied scenarios for Paper 3